dan-leo/masters/thesis/v8/3_design.md

 Subtests measure various aspects of the required metrics.

+The SARA-N2 series modules are able to send raw data through UDP sockets to an IP address.
+The data sent over the socket AT commands is not wrapped in any other layer, and the data provided is the data that is sent.

+The Constrained Application Protocol (CoAP) is a datagram-based client/server application protocol for devices on the constrained network (e.g. low overhead, low-power), designed to easily translate to HTTP for simplified integration with the web.
+CoAP clients can use the GET, PUT, POST and DELETE methods using requests and responses with a CoAP server.

+The usage of the Non-IP method during the sending or receiving of messages saves the overhead of needing to send a UDP IP header.

+See [@ubloxAppNote2018] for an Application example.

 #### UDP {#udp}

 UDP is used primarily for establishing low-latency and loss-tolerating connections between applications on the internet.